khuranabal/khuranabal.github.io/_posts/2022-01-04-setup-github-pages-with-jekyll.md

 ### Configure pages and deploy to github

-1. make repo and configure github settings to enable pages, follow [here][pages]
+1. create new repo and configure github settings to enable pages, follow [here][pages]
 2. push code to the new created repo
 3. access githubpages url, if the repo created is `username.github.io` then url will be `https:\\username.github.io`

 ### Enabling feature to add comments in the blogs

-In order to enable comments feature we have mutiple options and here we have used github issues where all the comments in the blog will be stored.
+In order to enable comments feature we have different options and here we have used github issues where all the comments in the blog will be stored.
 To enable, follow [here][comments]

 Note: It will not show comments locally, it will only work once pushed to github on githubpages url.